waldo-irc/shellcoding/README.md

 # shellcoding
 Just a collection of scripts to help out with basic custom shellcoding.

-- Plans to integrate everything toghether in the future and pipe to cfuzz.
+- Plans to integrate everything together in the future and pipe to cfuzz.

 - Encoding coming eventually?